 Thus, when the king is swapped (relocated), the other piece (the relocatee) ends up on the king’s square.
 When the queen is swapped, the relocatee ends up on the queen’s square.
 One restriction is that the bishops mustn’t end up on the same square colour, and the king cannot become a relocatee (i.e. swapped by the queen).
 Note that black begins by swapping his king.
 Alternatively he can choose to leave the position as it is.
 The white player then mirrors black’s swap.
 After the kings thus have been swapped the turn is still with white.
 White can now relocate the queen, if he so wishes, and black then mirrors this.
 Next, white starts the game by making the first move.
 Diagrams of the 25 possible positions can be viewed here.
 (If king relocation is restricted to d8/d1, the method generates 10 positions.)

 Note that the king retains his castling rights even if it has been relocated.
 The castling rules are simple and derive from Chess960.
 King and rook end up on their usual squares.
 The only difference is that the king can make longer leaps than usual (or shorter, or none at all).
-All squares between king and rook must be empty and unthreatened and neither of the pieces must have moved before.
+All squares between king and rook must be empty, and all squares between the king and its landing square must be unthreatened.
+Neither of the pieces must have moved before.

 A closely related variant is Placement Chess, which is the same, except that the queen cannot relocate the rook.
 Future Chess employs the same relocation method on a Gustavian board, with extended castle rules.
 This vouches for an enormous strategical variance.